protontypes/open-sustainable-technology/README.md

 - [HIM](https://github.com/FZJ-IEK3-VSA/HIM) - Hydrogen Infrastructure model for the analysis of spatially resolved hydrogen infrastructure pathways.
 - [pandapipes](https://github.com/e2nIEE/pandapipes) - A pipeflow calculation tool that complements pandapower in the simulation of multi energy grids, in particular heat and gas networks.
 - [The Hydrogen Risk Assessment Models](https://github.com/sandialabs/hyram) - is the first-ever software toolkit that integrates deterministic and probabilistic models for quantifying accident scenarios, predicting physical effects, and characterizing hydrogen hazards impact on people and structures.
-- [OpenHPL](https://github.com/simulatino/OpenHPL) - is an open-source hydropower library that consists of hydropower unit models and is modelled using Modelica.
 - [GasModels.jl](https://github.com/lanl-ansi/GasModels.jl) - A Julia/JuMP Package for Gas Network Optimization.
-- [WEC-Sim](https://github.com/WEC-Sim/WEC-Sim) - Wave Energy Converter Simulator is an open-source code for simulating wave energy converters.

 ## Energy Distribution and Grids